gromacs/gromacs/docs/doxygen/user/analysisframework.md

    such language bindings in the framework (no such integration is implemented at this time, though).

+There are also some reusable analysis routines that can be used independent of the framework:
+ - \subpage page_analysisnbsearch

 For a crash course on how to implement an analysis tool using the framework, see
 \subpage page_analysistemplate.